ericlwc0830/QGIS-Wind-Barbs/readme.md

 3. From the **Select Layer** dropdown menu, select the point layer to which you want to apply wind barbs.
 4. Enter the corresponding field names for the U and V components.
 5. Select the wind speed unit: m/s, km/hr, or knots.
+6. Choose the size, color, and thickness of the wind barbs.
-6. Click the **Apply Wind Barb Style** button, and the plugin will apply the corresponding wind barbs symbols based on the wind speed intervals (using rule-based rendering).
+7. Click the **Apply Wind Barb Style** button, and the plugin will apply the corresponding wind barbs symbols based on the wind speed intervals (using rule-based rendering).

-### Further Style Changes

-If you want to further adjust the style of the wind barbs on the layer (e.g., size, color, opacity), please:
-1. Select the layer in the layer panel.
-2. Right-click and select Properties.
-3. Check the Symbology tab.
-4. Press Ctrl+A to select all Labels.
-5. Right-click to choose Change Color, Change Size, or Change Opacity to adjust the color, size, or opacity.

 ### Compatibility
 - Tested on QGIS version 3.40, but this plugin does not use overly complex new features, so it should also run normally on QGIS version 3.0 and above.